amerkay/wildamer.com/content/article/uk-fundraising-platform-fees.md

 #### When does it make sense to use these platforms?

 It only really makes sense for a charity to use a %-cut fundraising platform if you don't have a website or your charity is tiny (makes less than £500 per month).
+Even then, choose one of the platforms that covers your transaction fees (Stripe/PayPal fees) like Donorbox or FundraiserUp.

 ### Other reasons to avoid donation platforms